 Usually if you are nearsighted, you will be prescribed glasses or contacts that will help correct this condition by slightly bending visual images, bringing them into focus.

 Laser surgery procedures are also a possible treatment for nearsightedness in adults.
 They involve reshaping the cornea by removing a small amount of corneal tissue.
 This is accomplished by using a highly focused laser beam on the surface of the eye.
 The most common procedures are LASIK and PRK.
 LASIK and PRK are outpatient refractive procedures used to treat myopia.
-They are blade-less corrective procedures with very little to no pain.
+They are quick, blade-less corrective procedures.
 During a refractive surgery procedure, Dr. Tracy reshapes the corneal tissue with the VISX excimer laser.
 You can resume your daily activities about three to seven days after the surgery.

 Nearsightedness (Myopia) FAQs